YoshaVEGITO/The-Entrapment-Problem-in-Arminian-Theology-A-Trinitarian-Crisis/README.md

 2. **Some people's sins are fully paid** → Definite atonement (only elect are saved)

 Arminianism tries to split the difference: "Everyone's sins are paid for, but only if they believe."
 But this is logically incoherent.
 Payment is either made or it isn't.
 A debt cannot be simultaneously "fully paid" and "awaiting activation."

+### The Arminian Redefinition

+For the Arminian model of universal atonement to hold, τετέλεσται **cannot mean** "paid in full."

+- If Christ's death was a full payment for the sins of every individual, and yet many of those individuals will still be punished for their sins in hell, then God exacts payment twice.
+- Therefore, the Arminian system is **forced to reinterpret** Christ's cry.
+"It is finished" can no longer mean that salvation was *accomplished*.
+It must be demoted to mean that the *provision* for salvation was made.

+In the Arminian view, τετέλεσται means:
+- "The way is now open."
+- "Salvation has been made possible for all."
+- "The ransom has been provided, but it awaits activation by human free will."

+**This transforms the cross from a victorious altar where sin was decisively cancelled into a mere repository of potential grace.** It turns the triumphant cry of a conquering King into a press release announcing a new spiritual commodity that is now available, pending the consumer's choice.

+**The Redemption Coupon:**

+Arminian atonement is like a coupon:
+- Available to all (universal provision)
+- Effective only when redeemed (conditional application)
+- The value exists but must be "activated" by human action

+But Scripture presents atonement as **accomplished fact, not contingent possibility:**

+- **Hebrews 1:3:** "After making purification for sins, he sat down" (καθαρισμὸν τῶν ἁμαρτιῶν ποιησάμενος)
+  - Aorist participle: completed action
+  - He **sat down** because the work was **finished**

+- **Hebrews 9:12:** "He entered once for all into the holy places, not by means of the blood of goats and calves but by means of his own blood, thus **securing** eternal redemption."
+  - εὑράμενος: "having obtained/secured" (aorist middle participle)
+  - Redemption is **secured**, not made available

+- **Colossians 2:13-14:** "And you, who were dead in your trespasses...
+God made alive together with him, having forgiven us all our trespasses, by **canceling** the record of debt that stood against us with its legal demands.
+This he set aside, **nailing it to the cross**."
+  - ἐξαλείψας: "having wiped out/cancelled" (aorist participle—completed action)
+  - The debt is **cancelled at the cross**, not held in escrow pending activation

+**Christ's work accomplished what it intended.** If it intended to save all without exception, all would be saved (universalism).
+If it intended to secure salvation for the elect, then the elect are secured.
+Arminian atonement is neither—it's a half-measure that accomplishes nothing until activated by the creature.

+**That's not the gospel.
+That's a redemption coupon awaiting human validation.**

 **The Double Jeopardy Problem:**
 If Christ's death paid for the sins of every individual, and yet some of those individuals still go to hell, then God exacts payment twice: